Moderately misaligned orbit of the warm sub-Saturn HD 332231 b: Discussion

 \subsection{Robustness of \obli measurement}

-From the analysis of the RV values measured for HD\,332231, we have presented a moderately misaligned orbit for the warm sub-Saturn planetary companion of this star.
-This obliquity angle is measured through the fitting of an RV+RM model to all the available data points, whereby the in-transit data are exclusively obtained through our observations with CARMENES.
-This angle is measured at \obli$=-42.0^{+11.3}_{-10.6}$\,$\deg$, which in the context of the relatively small "\textit{warm}" planet sample (presented in panel (b) of Fig. \ref{fig:Obliquity_dist}), presents a rather rare moderately misaligned orbit.
+From the analysis of the RV values measured for HD\,332231, we presented a moderately misaligned orbit for the warm sub-Saturn planetary companion of this star.
+This obliquity angle was measured through the fitting of an RV+RM model to all the available data points, whereby the in-transit data were almost exclusively obtained through our observations with CARMENES.
+This angle was measured at \obli$=-42.0^{+11.3}_{-10.6}$\,$\deg$, which in the context of the relatively small, warm planet sample (presented in panel (b) of Fig. \ref{fig:Obliquity_dist}), presents a rather rare moderately misaligned orbit.

-In order to assess the significance of this measurement, we perform a statistical comparison between the currently fitted model and one in which \obli is fixed to 0\,$\deg$.
-We fit all the available data again with an identical procedure to the one described in section \ref{sec: Obliquity}, whereby the only difference is that the planetary orbit is assumed to be completely aligned with the stellar rotation axis (\obli = 0).
-We then compare these two models to the data obtained with CARMENES only (excluding the masked points), to determine the significance of fit improvement by keeping \obli free.
+In order to assess the significance of this measurement, we performed a statistical comparison between the currently fitted model and one in which \obli is fixed to 0\,$\deg$.
+We fitted all the available data again with an identical procedure to the one described in section \ref{sec: Obliquity}, whereby the only difference was that the planetary orbit is assumed to be completely aligned with the stellar rotation axis (\obli = 0).
+The result of this analysis is shown in panel (c) of Fig. \ref{fig: RV fit}, as the lime dashed line.
+We then compare these two models to the data obtained with CARMENES only (excluding the masked points) to determine the significance of fit improvement by keeping \obli free.
 Making the approximation that the residuals of both models are normally distributed, we calculate the likelihood ratio, \textit{LR}, as:

 where $\mathcal{L}(\theta)$ are the log likelihood values of the models with \obli fixed and taken as a free parameter.
 This ratio corresponds to $p=0.00015$, with the critical value at $P=0.005$ for the degree of freedom 1 being 7.879.
 Therefore, we reject the null hypothesis (H$_0$: no statistically significant difference between the variances of the residuals) at high significance and conclude that the model with free \obli describes best the data.
-The F-ratio, which in this case is a monotone transformation of the likelihood ratio also results in an identical conclusion.
+The F-ratio, which in this case is a monotone transformation of the likelihood ratio, also results in an identical conclusion.